Git flow

 checkout main

-merge feature/name tag: "Preview"
+merge feature/work1 tag: "Preview"

-# Create release branch (LTS)
+%% Create release branch

-branch release/3.2 order: 3
+branch release/X.Y order: 3

-branch feature/hotfix order: 4
+branch feature/breaking order: 0

 commit tag: "Dev"